 A seven-year study of 3,009 consecutive LASIK procedures found that flap complications occurred in .37 percent of patients.
 These problems were largely corrected during the same surgery.
 Considering 28 million men and women have had LASIK in the last 25 years, this statistic is extremely low.
 Residual issues or those incurred during recovery are typically fixed through medicine such as antibiotics or additional surgery.
 Nevertheless, flap complications can cause:

 - Irregular astigmatism—uneven corneal surface, which leads to double vision.

 - Epithelial ingrowth—tissue growth under the flap, which leads to discomfort or blurred vision.

 - Diffuse lamellar keratitis—inflammation under the flap, which leads to poor healing and vision loss.

 - Keratectasia—surgeon removes too much corneal tissue or not enough was present to begin with.

 Flap complications are rare, but there are other potential problems that contribute to the minute percentage of patient complications such as eye infection, dry eye syndrome and vision correction issues.
 Some patients may experience vision under-correction or regression and will still require contact lenses or eyeglasses.

 Don’t let the fear of these scarce complications stop you from achieving better eyesight.
 As with any surgery, there are LASIK risks, but our eye surgeons have performed 1000s of LASIK surgeries and have the skill and experience necessary to correct your vision.

 If you’re interested in LASIK laser eye surgery, please contact Seeta Eye Centers today in Poughkeepsie at 845-454-1025 to schedule your LASIK consultation.
-Our eye surgeons serve clients throughout New York including those in Highland, Hudson Valley, Dutchess County and Fishkill.
+Our eye surgeons serve clients throughout New York including those in Highland, Hudson Valley, Dutchess County and Yorktown.